 A most common of serves used in amateur squash games, not all beginners to squash find it the most accessible when returning a lob serve!
 Added to this, when used by a squash master, this serve can indeed be lethal!

-When preparing to use this serve, you need your racquet at shoulder height and slightly open.
+When preparing to use this serve, you need your racket (we reviewed the best ones here) at shoulder height and slightly open.
 Therefore, when you take a glance back over your shoulder, you should ideally find yourself staring back directly at your racket’s face.

 This serve requires you to hit the ball high but softly, encouraging it to fall in the back court.
 Therefore, aim high up on that front wall all slightly to the left of the centre.